 Currently, the longest serving Independent directors are Tan Sri Datuk Adzmi bin Abdul Wahab and En.
-Sazali Bin Saad would have served the Board for more than 12 years by end of 2020.
+Sazali Bin Saad would have served the Board for more than 12 years.

-Both the Nomination Committee and the Board have on 15 April 2019 assessed the independence of Tan Sri Datuk Adzmi bin Abdul Wahab and En.
+Both the Nomination Committee and the Board have assessed the independence of Tan Sri Datuk Adzmi bin Abdul Wahab and En.
 Sazali Bin Saad and are satisfied with their skills, contribution and independent judgements.
 Besides, Tan Sri Datuk Adzmi bin Abdul Wahab and En.
 Sazali Bin Saad remained objective and independent in expressing their views and in participating in deliberation and decision making of the Board and Board Committees.
 Their length of services on the Board does not in any way interfere with their exercise of independent judgement and ability to act in the best interests of the Company, based on the following justifications:-